 In July 2021, we announced a clinical collaboration with Novartis Pharma AG, or Novartis, to evaluate the combination of tipifarnib and alpelisib, a PI3 kinase alpha inhibitor, in patients with HNSCC whose tumors have HRAS overexpression and/or PIK3CA mutation and/or amplification.
 In the fourth quarter of 2021, we commenced a Phase 1/2 open-label, biomarker-defined cohort study, which we call the KURRENT-HN trial, to evaluate the safety and tolerability of the combination, determine the recommended dose and schedule for the combination, and assess early antitumor activity of the combination for the treatment of such patients.
 Under the terms of our collaboration agreement with Novartis, we sponsor the KURRENT-HN trial and supply tipifarnib, and Novartis supplies alpelisib.
-In December 2021, we announced dose administration for the first patient in the PIK3CA cohort in KURRENT-HN.
-In October 2022, we reported the first demonstration of a durable clinical response with the combination of tipifarnib and alpelisib in a patient with PIK3CA-mutated squamous cell carcinoma of the tonsil.
-Since that time, we have continued dose escalation and have observed evidence of clinical activity, along with a manageable safety profile, at multiple doses.
-We expect to complete enrollment of two expansion cohorts to help inform the selection of the optimal biologically active dose for the combination by the end of 2024.
-We anticipate presenting data from the KURRENT-HN trial at a medical meeting in the first half of 2025.
+We believe there is an opportunity to impact patients with the combination of an FTI and an inhibitor of PI3 kinase alpha, and we anticipate presenting data from the KURRENT-HN trial at a medical meeting in the first half of 2025.